 the list appropriate for the underlying offense.

-July and January, attorneys may apply to be included on one or more
+d.
+Attorneys may apply to be included on one or more

 of the public appointment lists.
 (See Attachment Six).
 Attorneys do not need to

 re-apply for lists they are already on, but may apply

 for additional lists if they have met the qualifications.
 All attorneys already on one or more

 appointment lists also need to certify each January that they have completed

 at least six hours of CLE in criminal law in the previous year, even if they